Zac was a bully and knew it.

 Next, Zac recruited the local garbo.

-(Overweight, blue singlet, hairy shoulders, wearing a three-eyed alien mask.)
+(Garbage truck man; overweight, blue singlet, hairy shoulders, wearing a three-eyed alien mask.)

 And Polly from next door, who everybody thought was quiet and shy.